stylify/web/content/blog/style-your-next-js-website-faster-with-stylify-css.md

 createdAt: 'July 28, 2022'
 ---

 Style your Next.js website faster, more efficiently and intuitively with [Stylify](https://stylifycss.com).
-Don't study selectors and the syntax.
+Don't study selectors and syntax.
 Use pure CSS syntax and get automatically generated CSS with advanced optimization for production.

 For easier start, you can checkout the [Stylify Stackblitz playground](https://stackblitz.com/edit/stylify-nextjs-template?devtoolsheight=33&file=pages%2Findex.js) 🎮.